ViktorLor/RemOve_And_Retrain_Copy/README.md

     - Is used to create the saliency blocked images for the datasets -> Old Approach which saves all images
 10. Training
     - contains the training scripts for the models

+# Using the project to generate the models:

+1.